 In our venues you'll find brave people giving it a go, kind people ready to laugh with you, instructors who want you to reach your goals (whatever they are) and a place for people from all walks of life to connect, grow, and embrace their best selves.

 We're sharing the stories of a few of our many locals so we can celebrate you and how we fit into your incredible lives.
-Mandy is one of our lovely locals, so read on to learn all about her story!
+Mini is one of our lovely locals, so read on to learn all about their story!

 Mini lives in their colourful and creative Collingwood home with their 2 cats, Noodle and Isky.
 A self-described “queer radical rapbrat” who’s music is powered by their love of strong communities, Mini says that what really inspires them is communities coming together and giving each other mutual aid, “activism really inspires me to create.”

 It’s no wonder that someone as community focused as Mini was inspired to start High Rising Hiphop, an open mic night for hip hop artists of all ages from the local estates.
 “I wanted people to be able to jump up and try out new material wherever they're at in their careers.”

 And it’s easy to see why Mini loves their community so much, it’s vibrant, warm, connected and diverse.
 It is the beating heart of the inner north and it’s been a source of joy for Mini, “as soon as I got my public housing here, my social life just changed.”